USA-EU data transfer pact nears, EU says safeguards strong enough | Politics

 USA-EU data transfer pact nears, EU says safeguards strong enough

-The European Commission's justice chief Didier Reynders said the draft adequacy decision shows that U.S. safeguards offer the same level of data protection to European citizens as that under EU law.
+The European Commission's justice chief Didier Reynders said the draft adequacy decision shows that U.S. safeguards offer the same level of data protection to EU citizens as that under European law.
 "Our analysis has showed that strong safeguards are now in place in the U.S. to allow the safe transfers of personal data between the two sides of the Atlantic," Reynders said in a statement.

 "Our analysis has showed that strong safeguards are now in place in the U.S. to allow the safe transfers of personal data between the two sides of the Atlantic," Reynders said in a statement.
 "The future Framework will help protect the citizens' privacy, while providing legal certainty for businesses," he said.

-Austrian privacy activist Max Schrems, whose campaign about the risk of U.S. intelligence agencies accessing Europeans' data in a long-running dispute with Meta led to the court vetoes, said the U.S. safeguards were not adequate for non U.S. people.
+Austrian privacy activist Max Schrems, whose campaign about the risk of U.S. intelligence agencies accessing Europeans' data in a long-running dispute with Meta led to the court vetoes, said the U.S. safeguards were not adequate for people outside the United States.
 "I can't see how this would survive a challenge before the Court of Justice.
 It seems that the European Commission just issues similar decisions over and over again - in flagrant breach of our fundamental rights," he said in a statement.

+Still, companies would be wise to have a fallback clause in the form of standard contract clauses in case the latest data transfer pact is challenged and rejected in court, said Patrick Van Eecke, head of law firm Cooley's European cyber, data and privacy practice.
+"It is like putting the Concorde in the air again to New York: it is fast, smooth and easy for transporting people back and forth from Europe to the United States," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)